 Professional race teams, manufacturers, and drivers arrive a week prior to the main event.
 Time trials commence on the early days and are held on consecutive days up through midweek.
 The official race is hosted on the only one-mile ice oval snowmobile track in North America.
 Drivers reach speeds around the 120mph mark as they attempt to complete the full 500 miles and take home the coveted title of I-500 Winner.
 The green flag is dropped promptly at 10:00a.m., to begin the race.

-You can check out all the official rules of the I-500 by downloading the 2017/2018 Race Rules through International Snowmobile Racing.
+You can check out all the official rules of the 51st annual I-500 by downloading the 2019 Race Rules through International Snowmobile Racing.

 Each year ISR works very hard to provide both promoters and drivers with the best coverage available and considers the following factors: